lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 ```

 ## Restrict instance ports
 Earlier, we allowed traffic in every port to simplify testing.
 However, this is a bad security policy.
-Create three groups from the "Security groups" tab in the "Network and Security" section in the left sidebar:
+Create three groups from the "Security groups" tab in the "Network and Security" section in the left sidebar in the EC2 dashboard:

 1. SSH
   - Allow protocol SSH on both incoming and outgoing, 0.0.0.0